-Include on line 10 any other adjustments to reconcile net income (loss) on Part I, line 4, with net income (loss) on Part I, line 11.
+Include on lines 10a, 10b, and 10c any other adjustments to reconcile net income (loss) on Part I, line 4 through Part I, line 9, with net income (loss) on Part I, line 11.
+Include on line 10a the amount of any intercompany dividend adjustment required by statutory accounting.
+Include on line 10b the amount of any other required statutory accounting adjustment.
+Include on line 10c the amount of any other adjustment not required by statutory accounting.

-Note that, normally, all intercompany dividends will have been eliminated in financial accounting consolidation eliminations included on Part I, line 4.
-However, an insurance company may be required to include intercompany dividends in net income (loss) reported on Part I, Line 11, so that the amount reported on Part I, line 11 agrees with statutory accounting net income (Annual Statement).
-If the net income (loss) of a corporation that files Form 1120-PC or Form 1120-L is included on Part I, line 4 or line 7, and is computed on a basis other than statutory accounting, include on line 10 the adjustments necessary such that Part I, line 11, includes intercompany dividends in the net income (loss) for such corporation to the extent required by statutory accounting principles.
-(For insurance companies included in the consolidated U.S. federal income tax return, see the instructions for Part I, line 11 and Part II, lines 7 and 26.)
+Normally, all intercompany dividends will have been eliminated or excluded from the financial accounting consolidated net income (loss) reported on Part I, line

+4. However, an insurance company may be required to include certain intercompany dividends on Part I, line 11, so that the amount reported on Part I, line 11, agrees with statutory accounting net income (Annual Statement).
+If the net income (loss) of a corporation that files Form 1120-PC or Form 1120-L is included on Part I, line 4 or line 7, and is computed on a basis other than statutory accounting, include on line 10a the adjustments necessary such that Part I, line 11, includes intercompany dividends in the net income (loss) for such corporation to the extent required by statutory accounting principles.
+(For insurance companies included in the consolidated U.S. federal income tax return, see instructions for Part I, line 11 and Part II, line 7.)